wildonion/hoopoe/README.md

 > **current hub registry is set to `docker.youwho.club` and the `/root/hoopoe` folder on the VPS would be the place where the `docker-compose.yml` file is in**

-> make sure you've logged in with `sudo` cause `cicd.yml` is building, pushing and pulling images using `sudo docker ...` command.
+> make sure you've logged in with `sudo` cause `cicd.yml` is building, pushing and pulling images with `sudo docker ...` command, if you are not running the docker with sudo make sure there is no sudo in `cicd.yml` file.

 > [!TIP]
 additionally you can push a docker image to your custom docker registry manually: